AW16 trends – Womens fashionSeptember 6, 2016

 Texture was a key trend of autumn/winter with beautifully feminine touches complimenting collections.
 Elegant and soft feathers were featured on pieces showcased by Christopher Kane and McQueen, who both displayed divine creations oozing glamour and sophistication.

 Cocktail dressing for autumn/winter had subtle hints of the vintage fashions of the 80s.
 Designers such as Anderson used funky shades to showcase this fun and feminine look.
 Ra-ra skirts and single shoulder tops were the optimum of vintage inspiration yet had a perfectly on trend revamp for AW16 trends.

 AW16 trends – Shimmering metallic

-Catwalk collections were awash with graceful and glittering pieces for autumn/winter 2016.
+Catwalk collections were awash with graceful and glittering pieces for AW16 trends.
 Designer showcases were full of metallic garments ranging from head to toe shimmer or subtle variations as seen in Temperley London’s range.
 This popular trend has re-emerged this season and is an ideal choice for party-wear as we head into the winter and Christmas season.
 Alongside the other shiny embellishment trends, this autumn/winter we will be seeing lots of elegant sparkle filtering through to high streets.